uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 ## 4a: Website and video prototype checkin

-Due: Uploaded before class Tuesday Nov 25, 2014
+Due: Uploaded the night before class Tuesday Nov 25, 2014

 It is important to summarize your design to convey your ideas to others, which you will do through a website and a video prototype.
 We are going to use your